Racing Post Novice Chase

 The Racing Post Novice Chase is a Grade 1 National Hunt chase in Ireland.
 The race is run at Leopardstown Racecourse in December, over a distance of 2 miles and 1 furlong (3,419 metres) and during its running there are 11 fences to be jumped.

+In July 2025, Horse Racing Ireland announced that the race, which had been removed from the novice chase programme the previous season, would be reinstated at Leopardstown's Christmas meeting, with the Fort Leney Novice Chase deleted and the Faugheen Novice Chase at Limerick extended in distance.

 The race is run on 26 December, which is known in Ireland as Saint Stephen's Day, and is one of the feature races of the course's four-day Christmas Festival.

 Prior to 2011 it was titled the Bord Na Mona With Nature Novice Chase.
 Prior to 2009 it was titled the Durkan New Homes Novice Chase.
 During the 1990s the race was known as the Dennys Gold Medal Novice Chase.